Early childhood education fees

 Eary childhood education client fee reduction or exemption

-The early childhood education and club fee can be exempted or it can be reduced from the family’s income-based fee according to Section 13 of the Act on Client Fees in Early Childhood Education and Care on the grounds confirmed by the City Board on 06/03/2017.
+The early childhood education fee can be exempted or it can be reduced from the family’s income-based fee according to Section 13 of the Act on Client Fees in Early Childhood Education and Care on the grounds confirmed by the City Board on 06/03/2017.

 The reduction of or exemption from the early childhood education fee must be applied for in writing, and the application must be appended with the documents you wish to use to support your application.
 The decision will be made on the basis of case-specific consideration.
 The fee can be reduced or exempted on the following grounds: